cristianmtr/rpg_tables/README.md

 - subtable rolls
 - custom ranges in tables

-## Collaboration
+## Collaboration & feedback

+Please submit any ideas & feedback you might have as a github issue [here](https://github.com/cristianmtr/rpg_tables/issues/new)

-Feel free to have a look at the code and suggest improvements.
+Feel free to have a look at the code and suggest improvements as well.

 Check issues and projects for possible ideas to start.